OpenVPN Site-to-Site Configuration Example with SSL/TLS¶

 See also

-The subnet topology style uses address space more efficiently and has less quirks with its behavior in general, but certain very old clients may not be compatible.
+The subnet topology style uses address space efficiently and has very few quirks with its behavior compared to the alternatives.
 See Topology for more details.

 The following sections describe how to configure the server and client sides of the connection.